 9. Fine De Claire Oysters

 Fine De Claire oysters are a French variety.
-They came from Marennes (France).
+They came from Marennes – a city located in the west of France.
 Nowadays, they are also available on the Normandy coast and in Ireland.
 People grow them in shallow clay ponds for several weeks so they have excellent quality.

 People use different names to refer to oysters of different maturity, namely “Fine de Claire,” “Spéciale De Claire,” and “Pousse En Claire.”
 Mature Fine de Claire oyster is typically meatier.

 The shells of these oysters have an elongated shape.
-They have a nutty and salty flavor that is balanced.
+They have a balanced nutty and salty flavor.
 They are also more watery than other varieties.

 10. Eastern Oysters (Crassostrea Virginica)